-Michael Greene, Manager of Public Engagement, Formulation and Strategic Alliances
+Michael Green, Manager of Public Engagement, Formulation and Strategic Alliances

 Randal Jackson, Website Manager

 As an Internet Manager at the Jet Propulsion Laboratory, Randal produces websites about Earth science and astronomy and cutting-edge visualization tools for the public.
 Prior to working for NASA, he was senior editor for science and technology at CNN.com, where he oversaw coverage of such stories as the Pathfinder mission to Mars, the deorbiting of the Mir space station, and the construction of the International Space Station.
-Randal received his degree in English and journalism from the University of Georgia.
+Randal majored in journalism and drama at the University of Georgia.

 Amber has over a decade of experience in scientific research and communication.
 In addition to her editorial role at climate.nasa.gov, Amber manages the NASA Jet Propulsion Laboratory's Center for Climate Sciences.
 She holds a Ph.D. in Particle Physics and Diploma from Imperial College, London, and a First Class Master's degree in Natural Sciences from the University of Cambridge.
 Prior to joining NASA, Amber was a senior editor at Nature Publishing Group, where she founded Nature Photonics and worked for Nature magazine, and did research into the Higgs boson at the Fermi National Accelerator Laboratory in Chicago.